-- 1. Search for a solution in the RI Tech Hub website (also linked in the Moodle course site). - 2.
-If you cannot find a solution, submit a Tech Help Form (in the RI Tech Hub Website) within 30 minutes of the problem's occurrence. - a.
-Provide as much information as possible, so the tech team can best help you as soon as possible. - b.
-You can expect a response within 1-2 business days to help resolve the problem. - 3.
-If you cannot access this course in Moodle, contact Moodle@umn.edu for help.
+- 1. Search for a solution in the RI Tech Hub website (also linked in the Canvas course site). - 2.
+If you cannot find a solution, submit a Tech Help Form (in the RI Tech Hub Website) within 30 minutes of the problem's occurrence.
+Provide as much information as possible, so the tech team can best help you as soon as possible.
+You can expect a response within one to two business days to help resolve the problem. - 3.
+If you cannot access this course in Canvas, contact OIT's Help Staff.

-Note: UMN Tech Help or Moodle Support Teams cannot assist you with questions, problems, or access issues regarding the online learning modules, the CogBooks platform, or make changes to our Moodle course site.
-Please submit a Tech Help Form for help.
+Note: For questions, problems, or access issues regarding the online learning modules, the CogBooks platform, submit a Tech Help Form (UMN OIT Tech Help cannot assist you with this).